-A meeting of the Finance and General Purposes Committee was held on 29 January 2015 to consider the revenue and capital budgets, together with the Medium Term Financial Plan.
-This report incorporates the recommendations of the Committee regarding the overall budget amount and the level of Council Tax for 2015/16.
-The Chair of the Finance and General Purposes Committee will provide an update to the meeting on the recommendation of the Finance and General Purposes Committee.
+A meeting of the Finance and General Purposes Committee was held on 28 January 2016 to consider the revenue and capital budgets, together with the Medium Term Financial Plan.
+This report incorporates the recommendations of the Committee regarding the overall budget amount and the level of Council Tax for 2016/17.